National Study of Chemical Residues in Lake Fish Tissue Results

 Summary of Results

-EPA released a final report for the National Study of Chemical Residues in Lake Fish Tissue, a statistically-based national survey of contaminants in fish from lakes and reservoirs in the lower 48 states.
-For four years, EPA worked with 47 states, three tribes, and two other federal agencies to collect fish from 500 lakes and reservoirs (PDF) selected randomly from the estimated 147,000 target population of lakes and reservoirs in the 48 states.
+The EPA released a final report for the National Study of Chemical Residues in Lake Fish Tissue, a statistically-based national survey of contaminants in fish from lakes and reservoirs in the lower 48 states.
+For four years, the EPA worked with 47 states, three Tribes, and two other federal agencies to collect fish from 500 lakes and reservoirs (PDF) selected randomly from the estimated 147,000 target population of lakes and reservoirs in the 48 states.
 Teams of biologists used consistent methods nationwide to collect composite samples of a predator fish species (e.g., bass or trout) and a bottom-dwelling species (e.g., catfish or carp) from each lake or reservoir.

 Analysis of fish samples included 268 persistent, bioaccumulative, and toxic (PBT) chemicals, most notably mercury, polychlorinated biphenyls (PCBs), and dioxins and furans.
 Results show that mercury and PCBs were detected in every fish sample from all 500 lakes and reservoirs.
-Mercury concentrations in fish fillet samples exceeded EPA’s recommended tissue-based water quality criterion of 0.3 ppm at 49% of the sampled population of 76,559 lakes.
+Mercury concentrations in fish fillet samples exceeded the EPA’s recommended tissue-based water quality criterion of 0.3 ppm at 49% of the sampled population of 76,559 lakes.
 In contrast, there were a number of chemicals that were not detected (PDF) in any of the fish samples collected during the study.
 Forty-three of the 268 target chemicals were not detected in any samples, including all nine organophosphate pesticides (e.g., chlorpyriphos and diazinon), one PCB congener (PCB-161), and 16 of the 17 polycyclic aromatic hydrocarbons (PAHs) analyzed as semivolatile organic chemicals.
 There were also seventeen other semivolatile organic chemicals that were not detected.

-According to EPA’s 2008 Biennial National Listing of Fish Advisories, mercury, PCBs, dioxins and furans, DDT, and chlordane accounted for 97% of the advisories in effect at the end of 2008.
+According to the EPA’s 2008 Biennial National Listing of Fish Advisories, mercury, PCBs, dioxins and furans, DDT, and chlordane accounted for 97% of the advisories in effect at the end of 2008.
 These five chemicals were also commonly detected in fish samples collected for the National Lake Fish Tissue Study.
 Since human health screening values (SVs) were readily available, they were applied to total concentrations of mercury, PCBs, dioxins and furans, DDT, and chlordane found in predator fillets.

 Predator results for the five commonly-detected chemicals indicate that: